Overview and Route Information

 Silers Bald is a high (for the Southeast) summit along the Appalachian Trail on the crest of the Great Smoky Mountains.
 It is about 4 miles west of Clingmans Dome, highpoint of the range and of Tennessee, and both North Carolina and Tennessee share "ownership" of the peak.

-What is a bald?
+?
 The Southern Appalachians have many of them, including several in the Smokies.
 The balds are semi-open patches characterized by shrubs, grasses and a few small trees, and they often welcome breaks in the seemingly endless woodland hiking one finds even along the crest of the Smokies.
 Scientists do not really know how the balds came to be, but one theory is that they were once heavily grazed by large wildlife species to the point that the underlying soils were slow to recover.
 Silers bald has two such spots, one at the summit and the other just 0.1 miles or so west of it.

 Some notes before hiking here: